ll.vsql – Half an ORM

 classmethod all_java_source_files(path: Path) Generator[JavaSource, None, None][source]

-Return an iterator over all JavaSource objects that can be found in the directory path. path should point to the directory containing the Java vSQL AST classes.
+Return an iterator over all JavaSource objects for vSQL AST nodes that can be found in the directory path. path should point to the directory containing the Java vSQL AST classes.

 classmethod rewrite_all_java_source_files(path: Path, verbose: bool = False) None[source]